agabor/docs/_includes/parse-server/usage.md

 });
 ```

-And with that, you will have a Parse Server running on port 1337, serving the Parse API at `/parse`.
+And with that, you will have a MSG Server running on port 1337, serving the MSG API at `/parse`.